Environmental Impact Statement for Authorizing Changes to the Falcon Launch Program at Vandenberg Space Force Base

 • Declaración de Impacto Ambiental para Autorizar Cambios al Programa de Lanzamiento del Falcon en la Base de la Fuerza Espacial Vandenberg.

-El Departamento de la Fuerza Aérea de los Estados Unidos (EE.UU.)
-(DAF, siglas en inglés) agradece sus comentarios sobre el alcance de la Declaración de Impacto Ambiental (EIS, siglas en inglés) para Autorizar Cambios al Programa de Lanzamiento del Falcon en la Base de la Fuerza Espacial Vandenberg.
-Para asegurar que DAF tenga suficiente tiempo para considerar los comentarios de alcance públicos durante la preparación del borrador del EIS, por favor envíe sus comentarios dentro del período de alcance público de 45 días, el cual finaliza el 27 de enero de 2025.
+El Departamento de la Fuerza Aérea (DAF) agradece los comentarios del público sobre el Borrador de Declaración de Impacto Ambiental (EIS) para Autorizar Cambios al Programa de Lanzamiento Falcon en la Base de la Fuerza Espacial Vandenberg, California.
+Para asegurar que el DAF tenga tiempo suficiente para considerar los comentarios del público durante la preparación del EIS Final, por favor envíe sus comentarios dentro del período de revisión y comentarios públicos de 45 días, el cual finaliza el 7 de julio de 2025.

 El DAF considerará cada comentario durante el proceso del EIS, y todos los comentarios pasarán a formar parte del registro público.
-Los comentarios, incluídos los archivos adjuntos, no deben contener más de 20 megabytes.
-No envíe información protegida, confidencial, o de contenido sensible.
+Los comentarios, incluyendo los archivos adjuntos, no deben exceder un tamaño de archivo de 20 megabytes.
+No envíe información confidencial, sensible o protegida.

 • Información